Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

 The following types or messages are supported: `SystemMessage`,`UserMessage`, `AssistantMessage`, `ToolMessage` (See sample [sample_chat_completions_with_tools.py](https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/ai/azure-ai-inference/samples/sample_chat_completions_with_tools.py) for usage of `ToolMessage`).

-Alternativley you can provide the messages as dictionary instead of using the strongly typed classes like `SystemMessage` and `UserMessage`:
+Alternatively, you can provide the messages as dictionary instead of using the strongly typed classes like `SystemMessage` and `UserMessage`:

 <!-- SNIPPET:sample_chat_completions_from_input_json.chat_completions -->